Click on any of the following links for information:

 - As an IAI equivalent elective.

-Students requesting transfer of “D” or “P” grades must see a counselor or academic advisor for consideration.
+Students requesting transfer of “D” or “P” grades must see an academic advisor for consideration.
 If approved, “P” grades are not computed in the cumulative GPA.
 Program completion limits the number of credits earned with a grade of “P”.

 Some programs do not accept transfer credit.
 Refer to individual program requirements for more information.

-Students enrolled at SVCC may earn credits based on prior experience in the following ways:
+Students enrolled at SVCC may earn credits based on prior learning in the following ways:

 - Armed service experience;